-The Yunlin County Specialized Operation Brigade of the NIA received a tip-off that a private brothel, the tiny rooms nicknamed "dried tofu houses" (豆干厝), in the area of Jiafang North Road, Dongshi Township, Yunlin County, was operated and controlled by three Taiwan nationals, with of bungalows dozens and often illegally accommodated foreign women for sex trades. investigation of case was directed by Taiwan Yunlin District Prosecutors Office, and in a search operation on September 28, 2020, a total of 40 people, including 29 women engaged in the sex trade, 8 clients, 2 pimps/guards, and 1 main suspect were arrested.
-Among the arrested were 16 foreigners, including 8 Thai women and 5 Vietnamese women suspected of prostitution and 3 Vietnamese men suspected of buying sex services. addition, 9 victims were identified.
+The Yunlin County Specialized Operation Brigade of the NIA received a tip-off that a private brothel, the tiny rooms nicknamed "dried tofu houses" (豆干厝), in the area of Jiafang North Road, Dongshi Township, Yunlin County, was operated and controlled by three Taiwan nationals, bungalows illegally with of and often dozens accommodated foreign women for sex trades.
+The investigation of case was directed by Taiwan Yunlin District Prosecutors Office, and in a search operation on September 28, 2020, a total of 40 people, including 29 women engaged in the sex trade, 8 clients, 2 pimps/guards, and 1 main suspect were arrested.
+Among the arrested were 16 foreigners, including 8 Thai women and 5 Vietnamese women suspected of prostitution and 3 Vietnamese men suspected of buying sex services.
+In addition, 9 victims were identified.
 In March 2021, the case was referred to the Yunlin District Prosecutor's Office for investigation and prosecuted for alleged violations of the HTPA.